 XI.
-MODERNIZATION OF L EGAL/REGULATORY FRAMEWORK FOR LENDIN NG Issues, Objectives and Action Program Prior Actions/Commitments Effectiveness/Second Tranche Actions Securitization of Bank and Non-Bank Originated Assets 1.
-Impediments to efficient securitization schemes importantly restrict the amount of credit available to some sectors (in particular, housing finance) and limit the market-oriented options available for restructuring and disposing of troubled bank assets.
-2. Improved framework for securitization of bank and non-bank originated assets will help improve the efficiency of the financial system.
-Securitization of Bank and Non-Bank Originated Assets 1.
+MODERNIZATION OF L EGAL/REGULATORY FRAMEWORK FOR LENDIN NG Issues, Objectives and Action Program Prior Actions/Commitments Effectiveness/Second Tranche Actions Securitization of Bank and Non-Bank Originated Assets Impediments to efficient securitization schemes importantly restrict the amount of credit available to some sectors (in particular, housing finance) and limit the market-oriented options available for restructuring and disposing of troubled bank assets.
+Improved framework for securitization of bank and non-bank originated assets will help improve the efficiency of the financial system.
+Action Program: Establish clear legal/regulatory framework for securitization of Securitization of Bank and Non-Bank Originated Assets 1.
 Conduct a study to identify remaining regulatory obstacles and legal impediments to asset securitization and make the recommendations for removing such obstacles and impediments available to the Bank by December 31, 1995.
-2. CNBV, and SHCP to initiate the process of removing least and resultions obstacles Action Program: (a) Establish clear legal/regulatory framework for securitization of bank and non-bank originated assets, including mortgages. removing legal and regulatory obstacles.
+2. CNBV, and SHCP to initiate the process of removing legal and regulatory obstacles. bank and non-bank originated assets, including mortgages.
+Secured Transactions Existing legal framework does not permit lending secured by many types of movable property, restricting credit availability and reducing the potential value of bank assets.
+Improved framework for secured transactions will enhance the efficiency of the financial system.
+Action Program: Make necessary changes to the legal/regulatory framework for secured transactions.
+Improved system of registries.
 Secured Transactions 1.
-Existing legal framework does not permit lending secured by many types of movable property, restricting credit availability and reducing the potential value of bank assets.
-2. Improved framework for secured transactions will enhance the efficiency of the financial system.
-Secured Transactions Conduct a study to identify shortcomings of, and propose changes to, the legal/regulatory framework for secured transactions and make recommendations available to the Bank by December 31, 1995.
-Initiate the process of improving the legal/regulatory framework for secured transactions.
-3. Action Program: (a) Make necessary changes to the legal/regulatory framework for secured transactions. (b) Improved system of registries.
+Conduct a study to identify shortcomings of, and propose changes to, the legal/regulatory framework for secured transactions and make recommendations available to the Bank by December 31, 1995.
+2. Initiate the process of improving the legal/regulatory framework for secured transactions.